Table Of Contents

 Differing views: All four of Feedly’s views are available in the mobile client.

 My favorite RSS reader for older handsets, tablets and for offline consumption of articles, JustReader remains the fastest and most efficient out of all the RSS clients on the market.
 JustReader also offers gesture support: By swiping left or right you can either star an article or mark it as read.

-The Press app is among the most visually impressive RSS reading apps available.
+The Press app [No Longer Available] is among the most visually impressive RSS reading apps available.
 It also includes offline reading support and social network integration.
 MakeUseOf ranks it among one of its best apps for Android.
 Check out our complete review and guide for Press.

 The FeedMe app remains completely free.
 It’s currently the only ad-free RSS reader with Feedly support, other than Feedly’s official client.
 It uses a simple, straightforward interface.
 If you’re interested in getting started with RSS on your mobile device, this is a great introductory app.
 It’s also among the best readers on all mobile operating systems.